Adam Duvall Player Props: Red Sox vs. Cubs

 Adam Duvall At The Plate

-- Duvall is hitting .256 with 10 doubles, a triple, seven home runs and nine walks.
+- Duvall has 10 doubles, a triple, seven home runs and nine walks while hitting .256.

-- Duvall enters this game on a five-game hitting streak.
-In his last games, he's hitting .278 with two homers.
+- Duvall is batting .278 with two homers during his last outings and is riding a five-game hitting streak.

-- Duvall has picked up a hit in 62.5% of his 32 games this season, with more than one hit in 18.8% of those games.

-- Looking at the 32 games he has played this year, he's hit a long ball in six of them (18.8%), and in 5.3% of his trips to the plate.
+- He has homered in six games this season (18.8%), leaving the park in 5.3% of his chances at the plate.

-- Duvall has an RBI in 15 of 32 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in two contests.
+- Duvall has driven home a run in 15 games this season (46.9%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.